paxdotdev/pax/README.md

 ## Appendix A: Anatomy of a Pax component

+Every Pax program defines a _component_.
+That component may be mounted full-window into an app, imported and used by other Pax programs, or (future) be embedded as a UI component in existing (non-Pax) codebases, e.g. as a React component or a SwiftUI View.

-For visual reference, consider again the example:
+For visual reference, consider again the following example, which declares a component called `HelloWorld`:

 ```rust
 //Rust